BrekiTomasson/laravel-support-helpers/README.md

 ### `roundToPart()`

 Rounds the current value to the given input's "parts of one".
 If the given input is `4`, the current value is rounded to the nearest `1/4`, or `.25`.
-If the given input is `10`, the current value is rounded to the nearest tenth.
+If the given input is `10`, the current value is rounded to the nearest tenth. `->roundToPart(1)` is functionally equivalent to rounding to the nearest whole number.

 ```php
 num(19.2342)->roundToPart(2)->toNumber()